Medically reviewed by Drugs.com. Last updated on Dec 18, 2020.

 There's no way to prevent an ectopic pregnancy, but here are some ways to decrease your risk:

-- Always use a condom during sex to help prevent sexually transmitted infections and reduce your risk of pelvic inflammatory disease.
+- Limiting the number of sexual partners and using a condom during sex helps to prevent sexually transmitted infections and may reduce the risk of pelvic inflammatory disease.

 - Don't smoke.
 If you do, quit before you try to get pregnant.

 A pelvic exam can help your doctor identify areas of pain, tenderness, or a mass in the fallopian tube or ovary.
 However, your doctor can't diagnose an ectopic pregnancy by examining you.
 You'll need blood tests and an ultrasound.

 Your doctor will order the human chorionic gonadotropin (HCG) blood test to confirm that you're pregnant.
 Levels of this hormone increase during pregnancy.
 This blood test may be repeated every few days until ultrasound testing can confirm or rule out an ectopic pregnancy — usually about five to six weeks after conception.